 Hallow’s Lent 40 Day Prayer Challenge

-In 2025, Hallow’s Pray40 challenge focuses their them on The Way, based on a powerful verse John 14:6 “I am the Way, the Truth, and the Life.”
 You can also download the Ascension app now.
 Ascension offers the word of God and the complete teachings of the Catholic Church.
 There are answers and commentary by Fr.
 Mike Schmitz, Jeff Cavins, and other experts.
 Video, audio, and textual commentary.
 Right on your phone.
+There are a wealth of resources that are available and we invite you to take advantage of them.

 Reflections